seansangpark/pro_cleaners/README.md

 ## Technologies Used

-- **React**: The page is built using React for a modular and maintainable structure.
+- **React**: The page uses React for a modular and maintainable structure.
 - **CSS**: Fundamental CSS properties such as Flex and Grid are utilized for responsive design and layout.
 - **Animations**: Soft and pleasant animations are included to enhance the user experience.
 - **Gradients**: Complex gradients are used for a visually appealing design.